divnix/digga/doc/api-reference.md

 ## supportedSystems
-The systems supported by this flake
+The systems supported by this flake.

 *_Type_*: